andreatramacere/jetset/README.md

  - Install requirements, run on the command line:
     - `conda install --yes  swig">=3.0.0"`
-    - `conda install --yes   -c conda-forge emcee">=3.0.0"`
-    - `conda install --yes   -c astropy --file requirements.txt`
+    - `conda install -c astropy -c conda-forge --file requirements.txt`

 if anaconda fails to install swig, you can try one of the following alternative [methods](swig.md)